nebius/js-sdk/docs/api/generated/nebius/common/v1/interfaces/Operation_RequestHeader.md

 # Interface: Operation_RequestHeader

-Defined in: src/generated/nebius/common/v1/index.ts:3473
+Defined in: src/generated/nebius/common/v1/index.ts:3468

-Request header is a container for all the values of a particular header of a request as there is no such thing as map<string, repeated string>
+Request header is a container for all the values of a particular header of a request because there is no such thing as `map<string, repeated string>`

 ## Properties